sunag/sea3d/README.md

 SEA3D
 ==

-An open-source cross-platform file format for games.
+Open-source format and tools for game developers.

 **List of Features**